-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note LU-38 Provide equitable access to parks, safe pedestrian and bicycle routes and other public amenities for all neighborhoods, prioritizing improvements for those areas fewer public amenities.
-CPP-H-24.
-Plan for residential neighborhoods that protect and promote the health and well-being of residents by supporting active living and healthy eating equitable access to parks and open space, safe pedestrian and bicycle routes, clean air, soil and water, fresh and healthy foods, high-quality education from early learning through K-12, affordable and high-quality transit options and living wage jobs and by reducing exposure to harmful environments environmental hazards and pollutants.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note LU-38 LU-33 Preserve open space and key natural features through a variety of techniques, such as sensitive site planning, conservation easements, transferring density, land use incentives and open space taxation.
+LU-39 Provide equitable access to parks, safe pedestrian and bicycle routes and other public amenities for all neighborhoods, prioritizing improvements for those areas with fewer public amenities.
+CPP-H-25.
+Plan for residential neighborhoods that protect and promote the health and well-being of residents by supporting active living and healthy eating equitable access to parks and open space, safe pedestrian and bicycle routes, clean air, soil and water, fresh and healthy foods, high-quality education from early learning through K-12, affordable and high-quality transit options and living wage jobs and by reducing avoiding or mitigating exposure to harmful environments environmental hazards and pollutants.
 CPP-PF-2.
 Provide affordable and equitable access to public services to all communities, especially the historically underserved.
 Prioritize investments to address disparities.
+LU-40 Provide opportunities for increased density and height to accommodate clustering, efficient site planning and significant preservation of trees and open space on parcels over 10 acres.
+Note: Added to encourage the preservation or creation of open space and natural areas.

-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note LU-39 LU-34 Support provision of child care equitably throughout the city: 1.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note LU-41 LU-34 Support provision of child care equitably throughout the city: 1.
 Allow family child care homes in residences in all single family land use districts through a discretionary review process, unless otherwise required by state law or regulation.
 2. Permit child care centers in all non-single family land use districts and allow child care centers as part of a community facility as long as the center has been identified as part of any discretionary review permit.
 3. Consider measures to protect child care centers from air pollution exposure and encourage increased mitigation in such situations.
 4. Encourage major employers and the developers of major employment facilities to provide child care opportunities on site or nearby.
 Note: Item 3: Updated due to a recommendation in Air Quality and Land Use Planning Report (appendix J of DEIS).
 Item 4: Updated to incorporate (old number) TR-5.
 TR-5 Encourage major employers and the developers of major employment facilities to provide child care opportunities on site or nearby.
-Note: Moved from Transportation element and incorporated into LU-40.
-LU-40 Promote measures to protect sensitive uses from risks of exposure to air and noise pollution by locating them away from pollution sources, where possible, or by use of feasible, effective building and site design measures to mitigate exposure.
+Note: Moved from Transportation element and incorporated into LU-41.
+LU-42 Promote measures to protect sensitive uses from risks of exposure to air and noise pollution by locating them away from pollution sources, where possible, or by use of feasible, effective building and site design measures to mitigate exposure.
 Note: Mitigation measure recommended in DEIS (8.4.3).
-LU-41 Design new development and encourage the retrofit existing buildings to improve indoor air quality and reduce resident exposure to air pollution.
+LU-43 Design new development and encourage the retrofit existing buildings to improve indoor air quality and reduce resident exposure to air pollution.
 Note: Added to include indoor air quality guidance.